rbickel/DroneMissionControl/README.md

 Notes

-- Data is stored in-memory and seeded on startup with 3 demo drones.
+- Data is stored in-memory and seeded on startup with 15 demo drones distributed across Western Europe; restart to reset state.
+- A background thread advances drone positions every second using their speed and heading (simple planar approximation).
-- Direction calculation when returning to base uses a simple bearing formula; it does not simulate movement.
+- Direction recalculation when returning to base uses a great-circle bearing formula; it does not perform navigation or obstacle avoidance.
-- Speed is a scalar in m/s; no physics are applied beyond setting values.
+- Speed is a scalar in m/s; no advanced physics are applied beyond straight-line motion.